SteveTheAnimator/Legs/README.md

 # *Legs*
-This mod only works in modded lobbies, do not expect cheats from me!
+This mod only works in modded lobbies fr fr expect so many cheats from me (real!!!)

 ## How to use
 1. Download it like any other mod